International Students

 Private College vs. Public College: Public colleges and universities are funded by state governments while private colleges and universities are not publicly-owned, often relying on tuition payments and private contributions to operate.

-Registrar: A specialist tasked with handling several administrative and logistical areas of academia.
-The registrar’s office is responsible for many administrative academic duties like registering students for classes, preparing student transcripts, preparing class schedules and analyzing enrollment statistics.
+Registrar: A specialist tasked with handling many administrative academic duties like registering students for classes, preparing student transcripts, preparing class schedules and analyzing enrollment statistics.

-Terms vs. Quarters vs. Semesters: The academic year is often divided into terms—most commonly in the form of semesters or quarters.
-Semesters typically include a fall and spring semester and summer session that may be shorter.
-Quarters divide the year into four terms—each usually 10 or 11 weeks.
+Terms vs. Quarters vs. Semesters: The academic year is often divided into terms, the most common of which are semesters or quarters.
+Semesters typically include a fall and spring semester and winter/summer sessions that may be shorter.
+Quarters divide the year into four terms, each usually 10 or 11 weeks: one each for fall, winter, spring, and summer.

-Traditional vs. Nontraditional Student: Traditional students generally attend college right after high school, are financially dependent on parents and attend full-time.
-While there’s no set-in stone definition, “nontraditional student” typically refers to adult students (usually 25 or older) who either work full time, are financially independent, have children or attend college part-time.
+Traditional vs. Nontraditional Student: Traditional students generally attend college right after high school, are financially dependent on parents, and attend full-time.
+A "nontraditional student" typically refers to adult students (usually 25 or older) who either work full-time, are financially independent, have children, or attend college part-time.

-Virtual Career Fair: An online career fair that allows students to network with employers and career development professionals as well as attend career workshops all free of charge.
+Virtual Career Fair: A free online career fair that allows students to network with employers and career development professionals as well as attend career workshops.

-Work-Study Program: Work-study programs help college students with financial need get part-time jobs to help pay for day-to-day expenses and tuition payments.
+Work-study Program: Work-study programs help college students with financial need get part-time campus jobs to help pay for day-to-day expenses and tuition payments.
 Work-study jobs are federally- or state-funded.

 Accelerated Program: Programs designed to help students graduate sooner.
 Accelerated programs often include more stringent admission requirements and summer courses.